World Cup 2026 groups: all groups from A to L

 World Cup 2026 group composition

-1. Mexico, South Africa, South Korea, UEFA Play-off D
+1. Mexico, South Africa, South Korea, Czech-Republic

-2. Canada, UEFA Play-off A, Qatar, Switzerland
+2. Canada, Bosnia-Herz., Qatar, Switzerland

 3. Brazil, Morocco, Haiti, Scotland

-4. United States, Paraguay, Australia, UEFA Play-off C
+4. United States, Paraguay, Australia, Turkey

 5. Germany, Curaçao, Ivory Coast, Ecuador

-6. Netherlands, Japan, UEFA Play-off B, Tunisia
+6. Netherlands, Japan, Sweden, Tunisia

 7. Belgium, Egypt, Iran, New Zealand